 Course starts: 20 September 2021Apply now

 This course is designed to follow on from ICT courses in schools and Sixth Form colleges.
 Topics include UX design, advanced databases, web and mobile programming and software development.
 We encourage you to apply for a year-long placement between the second and final years, although it is not compulsory.
-It’s a great opportunity to get paid to put your learning into practice and to extend your experience.
+It's a great opportunity to get paid whilst putting your learning into practice and extending your experience.

 Teaching methods include lectures, tutorials, seminars and laboratory sessions.
 You will be encouraged to develop independent study skills as well as work with other students on group projects.
 As well as assessments (i.e. coursework) that count towards your degree, there are also ongoing opportunities for feedback and consolidating your learning.